-The proposed bill would significantly update the current statutes governing townsite trusts by designating the county board of supervisors (BOS) as the trustee, replacing the judge of the superior court as the responsible authority.
-This change is intended to streamline management by empowering local governance.
+The proposed bill would significantly update the current statutes governing townsite trusts by designating the county board of supervisors (BOS) as the trustee, replacing the judge of the superior court as the governing authority.
+This change is intended to streamline the management of townsites by localizing control.
 Additionally, the bill mandates that the trustee's bond be filed with the county recorder instead of the BOS, altering existing procedural requirements.
 It also removes the need for the BOS to approve townsite plats and eliminates the fixed compensation rate for appraisers involved in the disposal of unclaimed townsite lots.

 Senate Engrossed Version: 9-1101, 9-1102, 9-1103, 9-1105, 9-1106, 9-1111, 9-1112, 9-1116, 9-1117, 9-1118, 9-1131, 9-1132